 The bill amends the Achieving a Better Life Experience Program Act by changing the definitions of "disability certification" and "eligible individual."
-Specifically, it raises the age at which a disability must onset to qualify for benefits from twenty-six to forty-six years.
-This change is reflected in the legal language where the age limit is updated in both definitions, ensuring that individuals who experience disabilities after the age of twenty-six but before forty-six can still be eligible for the program.
+Specifically, it raises the age at which a disability must onset to qualify for these definitions from twenty-six to forty-six years.
+This change is reflected in the legal language where the age limit is updated in both definitions, ensuring that individuals who experience disabilities after the age of twenty-six but before forty-six can still be recognized under the program.

 Old version HB1063 Original - 12-11-2024 02:20 PM: 20-3-103(4), 20-3-103(5)